British Contemporary Art inspired by the Natural World...

 What is a Digital Collage?

-All of Shelly's original work is sold as limited edition digital prints.
+All of Shelly's studio work is sold as limited edition digital prints.
 Shelly works in an unusual way combining traditional drawing and painting with digital collage techniques resulting in highly detailed, and multi-layered digital artwork which she prints from to create just 50 limited edition prints.
 Shelly starts with detailed pencil line drawings, watercolour washes and other painted textures as well as textiles like fake-fur.
 She takes these elements and scans them into the computer, layering the elements into collages using Adobe Photoshop as a tool.
 This program allows Shelly to create many-layered works of art, with her lines on the uppermost layers and her textures and washes on many layers beneath.
 Any one piece often comprising as many as 200 different layers of line, wash and detail.
 Other artists will create a digital collage in many and varied ways by using digital techniques to layer up elements of their work.

 What is a Digital Print?